dotkom/notifier/README.md

 - All pages in the extension are live, they keep themselves updated
 - Can be used as an infoscreen (full HD vertical screen) for continous use

-Additional Online-specific features (requires some hardware):
+Additional features for affiliations who have installed hardware:
-- Displays status for Onlines office: Open, closed, meeting, free waffles
+- Displays office status: Open, closed, meeting, free waffles
-- Displays todays meetings and current servant at Onlines office
+- Displays todays meetings and current servant at the office
-- Displays the status of the coffee pot at Onlines office
+- Displays the status of the coffee pot at the office

+Additional features currently only available for Online:
 - Usable as a webapp for iOS/Android by simply putting all the code on a PHP-enabled server

 # Chronological Credz